gmaldonado/TTOSOM/README.md

 `java -jar TTOSOM.jar -t training-set.arff -g tree.file -i 100000 -r 4 -R 0 -l 0.9 -L 0 -d 0 -x 10`

+###TO DO:
+This java code will have an integration with R in the near future.
+The idea is to have a small script which can use all the core functionalities of the TTOSOM.